smals-belgium/shared-myhealth-wc-integration/guidelines/09-ui_and_design-system.md

 ```

 Remember that each exposed part creates an additional maintenance consideration and potential point of failure.
 Use parts judiciously as a fallback when CSS variables cannot meet customization requirements.

+## Scrolling & pagination

+The host controls the overall page scroll; web components must not add their own page-level scrollbars.
+If pagination is needed, a component may implement a “load more” function tied to the host’s scroll viewport.
+Internal scrolling is allowed for self-contained UI parts (e.g., dropdowns, sub-lists).

+### Guidelines & Explanation

+- **No nested page scrollbars:** Do not set `overflow: auto/scroll` or fixed heights on the component root that create an inner scroller.
+  *Explanation:* Prevents double scrollbars and conflicting gestures, ensures consistent UX, and improves accessibility and performance.

+- **Host owns scrolling:** Components should expand to natural height and rely on the host’s viewport.
+  *Explanation:* Centralizes scroll management and keeps user experience predictable.

+- **Pagination trigger inside the component:** The web component itself should observe when it nears the end of the host’s viewport and trigger a “load more.”
+  *Explanation:* Keeps pagination logic self-contained within the component, while still relying on the host’s scrolling.

+- **Exceptions:** Control-internal scroll (e.g., dropdown menus, textareas) is fine.
+  *Explanation:* Only component-internal content can manage its own scroll without affecting the page-level scroll behavior.